-Host authorities retain ultimate responsibility for setting internal TLAC requirements for the material sub-groups in their jurisdiction and, in doing so, scaling the requirement within the 75% - 90% range consistent with the TLAC term sheet.
-Establishment of the requirement should be done in consultation with the home authority.
-The internal TLAC requirement should be set so as to ensure that there is sufficient internal TLAC to cover the loss-absorption and recapitalisation needs of the material sub-group and to support the agreed resolution strategy for the resolution group.
+Host authorities retain ultimate responsibility for setting internal TLAC requirements for the material sub-group(s) in their jurisdiction, but should do so in consultation with the home authority.
+When setting the requirement, host authorities should ensure that there is sufficient internal TLAC to cover the loss-absorption and recapitalisation needs of the material sub-group and support the resolution strategy for the resolution group.
 Host authorities should also recognise that their requirements will have implications for the resolution group and take this into account when setting internal TLAC requirements.